xymaxim/marc2bib/README.rst

 Acknowledgments
 ---------------

-Thanks go to all the authors and contributors of the `pymarc
+Thanks go to all the authors and contributors of `pymarc
 <https://gitlab.com/pymarc/pymarc>`_ package.